approov/quickstart-aws-api-gateway-v2/docs/AWS_API_GATEWAY_EXAMPLE.md

 # AWS API GATEWAY EXAMPLE

-This example is for developers not familiar with the AWS API Gateway who are looking for a step by step tutorial on how they can create a HTTP API project with an [Approov](https://approov.io) authorizer.
+This example is for developers not familiar with AWS API Gateway who are looking for a step by step tutorial on how they can create an HTTP API project with an [Approov](https://approov.io) authorizer.

-By following this example you will create an HTTP API that will act as a [Reverse Proxy](https://blog.approov.io/using-a-reverse-proxy-to-protect-third-party-apis) to a third party API that you want to protect access to from within your mobile app.
+By following this example you will create an HTTP API that will act as a [Reverse Proxy](https://blog.approov.io/using-a-reverse-proxy-to-protect-third-party-apis) to a third party API.
+The proxy will only forward requests made by your mobile app.

-Other use cases for using an Approov authorizer is to protect access to serverless functions, like AWS Lambda functions, or to backends you own or that you don't own, that may be hosted or not in AWS itself.

-The Approov authorizer integration steps will be the same no matter the type of backend behind your HTTP API.
+The reverse proxy with an Approov authorizer that is built here can also be used in other circumstances where the target of a request needs to be protected from bots, scripts, or other malicious accesses.
+For example, the target could be an AWS Lambda function, or another backend, managed by you or someone else.
+The Approov authorizer integration steps will be the same no matter what type of backend the reverse proxy is configured to access.

 ## TOC - Table of Contents